Tucson Gem and Mineral Show Reviews

 Going to the show enables me to meet people face-to-face, which really means a lot for future purchases.
 I love visiting with people I've done business with before.
 Once I know the people I'm dealing with, my online/mail purchases are so much easier.
 I've also taken a faceting class there.
 Many classes are available.
 They fill up fast (and so do the hotel rooms).

 Be Ready to Track Down the Best Prices

-I’ve been going to the Tucson Gem and Mineral Show regularly for the past 15 years.
-I facet and I buy both rough and cut stones.
-It's a very big show so it really helps if you know what you want and can stay long enough to search for the best prices.
+I'm a faceter and I've been going to the Tucson Gem and Mineral Show regularly for the past 15 years.
+I buy both rough and cut stones.
+It's a very big show, so it really helps if you know what you want and can stay long enough to search for the best prices.
 The prices are not as good as going directly to the mines in Asia, but since I don't want to travel now, Tucson is the next best thing.
 Prices can be very good to very expensive for the same things.
-I'm always trying to track down the sources if I’m going to buy quantity.
+If I'm going to buy in quantity, I always try to track down the sources.

 Douglas LeGrand, GG

 More IGS Member Reviews of the Tucson Gem and Mineral Show

 - A double review, one by a professional gemologist who has attended Tucson many times and one by an amateur at the show for her first time.

 - IGS member reviews of the 2002 show.